 Maybe you have looked into the eyes of your spouse or your kids and known you were not connecting.
 Maybe you realized that your failure to connect heart-to-heart was mainly your fault.
 That's where I was that night.
 I was scared.
 It felt as if I were slipping down a mountainside, unable to grab onto something to stop the slide.
 I desperately hoped to regain my balance, but near terror was rising inside me.
-I was afraid I could never rebuild the family I loved.
+I was afraid I could never recapture the dream Barb and I had for our marriage and family.

 After Barb's chilling words, I slipped out of bed and went downstairs to our living room.
 I pled with God that night for wisdom, perseverance, and faith.
 I begged him to restore my family.
-I was at risk of losing the security, joy, and direction I had dreamed of and expected from our marriage.
+I was at-risk of losing the security, joy, and direction I had dreamed of and expected from our marriage.
 Publicly, I appeared fine to our friends, coworkers, and even extended family.
 But privately, I could not fool the three people closest to me.
-I was a man "missing in action" in our family, and Barb, Sarah, and Missy knew it.
+I was a man "missing in action" in our family.
+And Barb, Sarah, and Missy knew it.

-Deep down inside I knew that God is a God of second chances.
+Deep down inside, I knew that God is a God of second chances.
 He was capable of leading me through the restoration process with my family.
 But that night, as I poured out my heart to God in our living room, my hope for the future seemed buried under the avalanche of pain and discouragement in my heart.